 Much focus has been put on eating meat that’s grass fed, but consuming dairy products from grass fed cows is just as important.
 There are many dairy farms that raise cows on pastures and produce everything from milk to cheese to butter to ice cream.
 This is the first in a series reviewing one of my favorite types of sweets that meet sustainability.

-Beginning clockwise at the left with the photos above, the first flavor is dark chocolate.
+The first flavor is dark chocolate.
 While I appreciated the richness of this particular flavor, it was my least favorite as it was the most ordinary of the bunch.

 Next is the bourbon buttered pecan.
 Hearing bourbon in the name, I feared feeling drunk and on a sugar high at the same time.
 Not the case.
 The Maker’s Mark bourbon adds a little extra oomph to it, but the ice cream doesn’t taste like liquor.
 The pecans are the hero of this flavor.
 Often nuts are ground up to little pieces in ice cream, but here my tongue could still feel the original texture of the pecans.